lm2r/lmrun/workspace/README.md

 3. redirect Jupyter default port while opening a shell on the server `ssh -L 8888:localhost:8888 jupyter`
 4. paste the access URL in a browser

-### LLM Server
+### LLM Server & Data Transfers
-Two different sizes of the same model illustrate an ideal solution to bring data and models to compute at different scales.
-These templates also show patterns to run language models on any infrastructure.
+Two sizes of the same model show how to bring data to compute over the internet at different scales.
+These templates also define patterns to run language models on any infrastructure.
 At their core, [vLLM](https://github.com/vllm-project/vllm) provides an efficient LLM server that implements OpenAI's API.

 *Prerequisite*: R2 storage [configuration](#cloudflare-r2-storage)